 We’re picking juicy strawberries by the basket in the garden right now.
 Even though most time they don’t even make it back to my kitchen (pregnant woman + toddler = EAT ALL THE STRAWEBRRIES), I was able to save a couple as I’ve been dreaming up these fluffy strawberry donuts!

 Fruit and baking go together perfectly.
-Just like when I make my Blueberry Buckle Cake or Cherry Clafoutis, I think strawberries are the perfect match for donuts.
+Just like when I make my Blueberry Buckle Cake, Strawberry Pie or Cherry Clafoutis, I think strawberries are the perfect match for donuts.
 This recipe makes 12 fluffy, moist inside, beautiful strawberry donuts!
 And since these donuts are only 154 calories a piece, they won’t give you too much guilt if you eat one (or 2!) for breakfast or dessert!

 How to Make Strawberry Donuts